isomerpages/ncss-ssi/_training/13b-VWOs-Charities-Capability-Fund-(VCF).md

 Staff from NCSS member Social Service Organisations and MSF-funded agencies who are Employment Pass, Work Permit or S Pass holders are also eligible for VCF funding.

-**Note: There is no VCF pre-approved training grant for customised training session(s) for your organisation.
-Eligible NPOs and Social Service Organisations can  [apply directly to VCF](https://www.ncss.gov.sg/Grants-Search/VCF-Professional-Capability-Grant-Local-Training){:target="_blank"}     for funding, and will be required to pay full course fees to SSI.**
+However, there is no VCF pre-approved training grant for customised training session(s) for your organisation.
+Eligible NPOs and Social Service Organisations can  [apply directly to VCF](https://www.ncss.gov.sg/Grants-Search/VCF-Professional-Capability-Grant-Local-Training){:target="_blank"}      for funding, and will be required to pay full course fees to SSI.

 ![Funding_scheme](/images/training/grants/Funding_funding-scheme.jpg)